-3.3 The contractor is required to submit weekly status reports to the ERER Project Coordinator.

-3.4 The contractor must disclose to the ERERTF any relationships or affiliations with other consultants, members of the Task Force or vendors.
-The contractor cannot be employed by any of the other consultants or vendors hired or be involved in any other bids let as part of the project.

-3.5 Development of familiarity with the substantive work of the Task Force and the Sub-Committees of the Task Force.

-3.6 Availability starting two weeks after execution of the contract and continuing for the duration of the Task Force.
-This contract may be amended for additional duties as approved by the Task Force and the contractor.

-3.7 Contractor will provide the following for their own use:
+- 3.3 The contractor is required to submit bi-weekly status reports to the ERER Project Coordinator. - 3.4 The contractor must disclose to the ERERTF any relationships or affiliations with other consultants, members of the Task Force or vendors.
+The contractor cannot be employed by any of the other consultants or vendors hired or be involved in any other bids let as part of the project, or otherwise be employed or under contract with any county participating in the pilot program. - 3.5 Availability starting two weeks after execution of the contract and continuing for the duration of the terms of the contract.
+This contract may be amended for additional duties as approved by the Task Force and the contractor. - 3.6 Contractor will provide the following for their own use:

+Office Space

+Office Furniture

-Office Space Office Furniture Office Supplies and Equipment Computing Equipment and Services Telecommunications Equipment and Services
+Office Supplies and Equipment

+Computing Equipment and Services

+Telecommunications Equipment and Services

-4. Compensation
+4. COMPENSATION

-4.1 Each proposal should include a specific proposed compensation amount.
-Payment amounts and schedules will be negotiated with the successful proposer.
+- 4.1 Each proposal should include a specific proposed compensation amount.
+Payment amounts and schedules will be negotiated with the successful proposer. - 4.2.

-4.2 .
 Failure to meet negotiated timelines for ERERTF milestones and objectives may result in impositions of penalties pursuant to the contract.

-5. Proposal Content
+5. PROPOSAL CONTENT